-Like the way you store your money in your wallet or a bank, bitcoins are stored in “Bitcoin wallets”.
+The way we store money in the bank, bitcoins are stored in “Bitcoin wallets”.
 Everything is done electronically & no fiat money (like the US Dollar, INR, YEN, or any other paper currency) is involved.

 "Speculative trading in virtual currencies roils economic and financial order, spawns the risks of criminal activities such as illegal asset transfers and money laundering, and endangers people's wealth," the Public Bank of China said in a statement.

 Transactions pertaining to bitcoin are non-reversible ensuring no fraud.
-Although, through the years, it has been slammed for its use in illegal transactions, the large amount of electricity (and thus carbon footprint) used by mining, price volatility, and thefts from exchanges.
-It remains to become one of the most popular and in demand option to invest.
+Although, through the years, it has been slammed for its use in illegal transactions, a large amount of electricity (and thus carbon footprint) used by mining, price volatility, and thefts from exchanges.
+It remains to become one of the most popular and in-demand options to invest in.